Brabham BT8 car-by-car histories

-Built for 1964 season, and fitted with a 2.7-litre Climax engine.
-Sold to Jack Hinkle (Wichita, KA) late 1964, but no known races until a SCCA National at Tucson in March 1965.
-Raced by Hinkle in SCCA events in 1965 and 1966, but he flipped the car at Lake Afton 21 Aug 1966, and although Hinkle escaped with face and chest injuries, the Brabham was very heavily damaged.
-The remains were sold to Bunny Ribbs (San Jose, CA) and it remained in his garage until some time in the 1980s when it was damaged in a fire.
+Built for the 1964 season, and fitted with a 2.7-litre Climax engine.
+Sold to Jack Hinkle (Wichita, KA) in late 1964, but no known races until an SCCA National at Tucson in March 1965.
+Raced by Hinkle in SCCA events in 1965 and 1966, but he flipped the car at Lake Afton on 21 August 1966, and although Hinkle escaped with face and chest injuries, the Brabham was very heavily damaged.
+The unrepaired car was sold to Bunny Ribbs (San Jose, CA) and it remained in his garage until some time in the 1980s when it was damaged in a fire.
 The bodywork was destroyed and the frame was significantly distorted, adding to existing crash damage and corrosion damage.

 Sold to the Prince Motor Company in Japan in 1964, and used as the basis for the Prince R380 sports racing cars.
 However, the BT8 chassis was copied to create the R380s, and where that original Brabham chassis is today remains unclear.
 It was reported in 1993 to still be in the hands of Prince Motor Company, which had been merged into Nissan in 1966.
 Its current location is unknown.

-Built for 1965 season.
+Built for the 1965 season.
 New to Harvey (John?)
 Timken (US) 1965 with 2-litre Climax for Lew Kerr to race in the SCCA's E Sports Racing category, winning the 1965 national championship.
 Kerr headed to Europe for a season of F3 in 1966, again sponsored by John Timken, and the use of the BT8 in 1966 is unknown.
-Said to have been driven by Skip Barber in 1966 and then to George Barber, who raced a BT8 in 1967, but Barber is also reported to have had the ex-Peter Revson BT8 (also also the ex-Peter Sachs BT5) so there may be some confusion here.
+Said to have been driven by Skip Barber in 1966 and then to George Barber, who raced a BT8 in 1967, but Barber was also reported to have had the ex-Peter Revson BT8 (and also the ex-Peter Sachs BT5) so there may be some confusion here.